Interactive Networking Activities for Experiential Networking [100+ people]

-When is the best time to run a networking activity at a dinner?
+When is the best time to run a networking activity?

-The best window is the cocktail or mingling hour before dinner is served.
-People are standing, drinks in hand, not yet anchored to a seat.
-Energy is loose.
-This is the easiest moment to introduce a game or activity because attendees haven't formed their little groups yet.
+The best window is the cocktail or mingling hour before food is served.
+People are standing, not yet anchored to a seat.
+This is the easiest moment to introduce the networking game because attendees haven't quite settled in their little groups yet.

-What are the best interactive networking activities for a customer group dinner?
+What are the best interactive networking activities for 100+ people?

-2. Table Topic Cards — conversation starters that don't feel forced
+2. Table Topic Cards — conversation starter cards

 Place a small stack of conversation prompt cards on each table — one per place setting or in the center as a shared deck.
 Guests pull a card whenever the conversation stalls.
 Questions like 'What's the best professional advice you've ever received?' or 'What's a challenge in your industry right now that nobody's talking about?' hit differently than 'so what do you do?'